numbbo/coco/README.md

 - Building, running, and testing of the code is done by merging/amalgamation of all C-code into a single C file, `coco.c`, and `coco.h`. (by calling `do.py`, see above).
 Like this it becomes very simple to include/use the code in different projects.

-- Cython (http://docs.cython.org/src/quickstart/install.html) is used to compile the C interface in `build/python/interface.pyx`, whereas `setup.py` uses the compiled `interface.c`, if `interface.pyx` has not changed.
+- [Cython](http://docs.cython.org/src/quickstart/install.html) is used to compile the C interface in `build/python/interface.pyx`.
+The Python module installation file `setup.py` uses the compiled `interface.c`, if `interface.pyx` has not changed.

 Links and Further Documentation